-The IB for Broncho-Vaxom is being used (updated May 2021).
+The IB for Broncho-Vaxom is being used for the BLIPA trial and will be updated annually (and/or as required) by OM Pharma.

 10.5 PACKAGING AND LABELLING OF IMP(s), PLACEBO(s)

 The manufacturer is responsible for labelling and QP release of study drug for use in the trial; this will be performed by OM Pharma.
 Study drug will be labelled in accordance with GMP annex 13.